 Rosacea is a long-lasting (chronic) skin condition that often affects the face.
-In the early stages it causes easy flushing or blushing.
+In the early stages, it causes easy flushing or blushing.
 Redness may become long-term (permanent) as the small blood vessels of the face widen (dilate).
 You may have small, red, pus-filled bumps (pustules).
-It looks like a bad case of acne, and has been called adult acne.
+It may look like acne, and has been called adult acne.
 But it's not caused by the same things that cause acne.

 Some older men often have a more severe form of rosacea (rhinophyma).
 The oil glands on the skin of the nose become larger and the nose gets bigger.
 The cheeks also become puffy.
 Alcohol may make the flushing worse.
 But this condition is not caused by alcohol use.

 Rosacea can be treated with gels and creams for the skin (topical).
 You may need antibiotic medicine by mouth for more severe cases.
 You should see improvement in the first 4 weeks.
 Dilated blood vessels can be treated with a small electric needle or laser surgery.
-Rhinophyma can be treated with surgery.
-Or it may be treated by surgically scraping the skin (dermabrasion).
+Rhinophyma can be treated with surgery, such as scraping the skin (dermabrasion).

 Exercise indoors or in a cool area so you won't get overheated.

 Limit your sun exposure.
 Use a broad-spectrum sunscreen with at least SPF 30 on your face every day.